-- (a) Performing the duties and responsibilities assigned/delegated to him/her by the CO. - (b) Conducting diligent and rigorous contract administration and management to ensure successful project execution and completion. - (c) Being trained as a COR and knowledgeable in the practices of contract administration, limitations of their delegation and authority, and their fiduciary duties to the ratepayer. - (d) Monitoring technical performance and reporting potential or actual problems to the Contracting Officer. - (e) Communicates with the CO consistently, relaying any information that may potentially impact contractual commitments and requirements. - (f) Completing and providing information to document required training and absence of personal conflicts of interest. - (g) Notifying the CO and appropriate management if a potential or actual conflict of interest subsequently arises. - (h) Participating, as appropriate, in requirements definition/acquisition planning and contract formation processes. - (i) Establishing and maintaining individual COR files for each contract.
-COR files shall be made available for review by the CO, Inspector General, internal review officials or other officials as authorized by the CO.
+- (a) Performing the duties and responsibilities assigned/delegated to him/her by the CO. - (b) Conducting diligent and rigorous contract administration and management to ensure successful project execution and completion. - (c) Being trained as a COR and knowledgeable in the practices of contract administration, limitations of their delegation and authority, and their fiduciary duties to the ratepayer. - (d) Monitoring technical performance and reporting potential or actual problems to the Contracting Officer. - (e) Communicates with the CO consistently, relaying any information that may potentially impact contractual commitments and requirements. - (f) Completing and providing information to document required training and absence of personal conflicts of interest. - (g) Notifying the CO and appropriate management if a potential or actual conflict of interest subsequently arises. - (h) Participating, as appropriate, in requirements definition/acquisition planning and contract formation processes.

-- (i) Performs COR duties/responsibilities as designated by the CO. - (k) Reviewing and understanding terms and conditions of the contract. - (I) Providing reports on contract performance to the CO. - (m) Reviewing and annually certifying the contractor is not performing inherently governmental functions or performing personal services contracts. - (n) In monitoring the contractor performance, the COR should avoid interfering with contractoremployee relations.
-Further, the COR must not tell contractors to do any of the following: - (1) Hire or fire a particular employee; - (2) Reassign or discipline an employee; - (3) Grant or deny leave; and - (4) Change employee duty hours. - (o) Attending a post-award meeting as required by the CO.
+- Establishing and maintaining individual COR files for each contract.
+COR files shall be made available for review by the CO, Inspector General, internal review officials or other officials as authorized by the CO. - (j) Performs COR duties/responsibilities as designated by the CO. - (k) Reviewing and understanding terms and conditions of the contract. - (I) Providing reports on contract performance to the CO. - (m) Reviewing and providing an attestation, validating the contractor is not performing inherently governmental functions or performing personal services contracts.
+Attestations shall be performed at the time of award, when exercising an option period or when the contract scope is modified.
+The attestation should be completed by a Bonneville FTE to include the rationale used to determine how the requirement is not an inherently governmental function or personal service. - (n) In monitoring the contractor performance, the COR should avoid interfering with contractoremployee relations.
+Further, the COR must not tell contractors to do any of the following: - (1) Hire or fire a particular employee; - (2) Reassign or discipline an employee; - (3) Grant or deny leave; and - (4) Change employee duty hours. - (o) The COR is responsible for managing and submitting expenditure accruals for all contracts in accordance with Policy 212-8 (Accruals). - (p) Attending a post-award meeting as required by the CO.
 The purpose of the post-award meeting is to review performance schedule, requirements, performance requirements, payment and billing requirements and any special contract provisions.